Q: Was Audrey Hepburn Slovak?

 Grandmother from Kovarce

 Among the suppliers of sugar plant machinery was the Prague-registered Ruston und Co.
-Anna married Victor Ruston, a son of the entrepreneurial British immigrant brothers to the Habsburg monarchy, on 15 January 1889.
+Anna married Victor Ruston, a son of the entrepreneurial British immigrant brothers to the Habsburg Empire, on 15 January 1889.
 Their wedding pictures were taken at a studio in Zlaté Moravce, about 35 miles from Kovarce, but the location of their wedding is unknown.
 Anna's and Victor's son Joseph, Audrey's future father, was born 20 miles north of Prague in Úžice, a hamlet with a Jos.
 J. Ruston Sugar Factory then, on 21 November 1889.
 Anna's mother, Karolina, sold their Kovarce family mansion in 1894, by which time she had moved to Vienna .